 Put the flour and salt in the bowl of a food processor and pulse 5 to 6 times to blend.

-Sprinkle the pieces of butter or shortening over the flour.
-Pulse about 6 times (1-second bursts).
+Sprinkle the pieces of shortening or butter over the flour.
+Pulse for 1-second bursts about 6 times.
 The mixture should resemble coarse crumbs with some small pea-size pieces.

-Sprinkle 4 tablespoons of ice water over the flour mixture and then put the lid back on and pulse about 8 to 10 times.
-If the dough is still crumbling when formed into a clump, sprinkle with more ice water, a tablespoon of time, and pulse a few more times.
+Sprinkle 4 tablespoons of ice water over the flour mixture and pulse about 8 to 10 times.
+If the dough is still crumbling when formed into a clump, sprinkle with more ice water, a tablespoon at a time, and pulse a few more times.
 The dough should hold together when you squeeze a small amount of dough in your hand.

 Shape the dough into a disk, wrap in plastic wrap, and refrigerate for about 20 minutes.

 Preeat the oven to 400 F.

 Roll the dough into a circle about 11 inches in diameter for a 9-inch pie plate.
-Fit into the pie plate and flute as desired.
+Fit into the pie plate and crimp as desired.
 Prick the pastry all over with a fork.
 Press a sheet of aluminum foil over the bottom and up the sides of the pastry, then fill about halfway with pie weights or dried beans.
 This will keep the dough from bubbling up.
 Bake in the preheated oven until the pie begins to show some color, about 10 minutes.

 Reduce the oven temperature to 375 F. Remove the pie weights and foil.
 Then bake until golden brown, about 15 to 18 minutes longer.
-Look at the pie occasionally as it bakes.
+Look at the pie crust occasionally as it bakes.
 If you see any bubbles forming in the bottom crust, prick them with a fork or the point of a knife and continue baking.